 Luckily, there’s an easier way to do this.
-Simply switch to ABM, where you’re targeting accounts instead of individual leads.
-This way, you start by addressing all the decision makers together.
-This helps you shorten your sales cycle, and streamline the sales process.
+Switch to ABM, where you’re targeting accounts instead of individual leads.
+This way, you start by addressing all the decision-makers together.
+This helps you shorten your sales cycle and streamline the sales process.

 2 Keep marketing and sales teams aligned

 How does ABM help marketing and sales teams to see eye to eye?
 Since ABM puts the customer at the forefront, it forces your employees to come together to define and agree upon the ideal customer profile.
-With ABM, you’re targeting accounts who have been prequalified and determined to be a good fit.
-This eliminates the possibility of the sales team coming back to marketing, with the grouse that the leads they’ve been fed aren’t high-quality.
+With ABM, you’re targeting accounts that have been prequalified and determined to be a good fit.
+This eliminates the possibility of the sales team returning to marketing, with the grouse that the leads they’ve been fed aren’t high-quality.

 3 Stand out from competitors

-Most marketers rely on lead magnets and other forms of content to reach out to potential customers.
-This strategy might have been particularly effective five to 10 years back, when not many companies were investing in valuable, insightful content.
+Most marketers rely on lead magnets and other forms of content to reach potential customers.
+This strategy might have been particularly effective five to 10 years back, when few companies invested in valuable, insightful content.
 But today, the benchmark is drastically higher, and pretty much every B2B company is creating great content.
-Bearing this in mind, it’ll be hard to entice potential customers with a standard eBook or whitepaper.
+Considering this, it’ll be hard to entice potential customers with a standard eBook or whitepaper.

 That’s where ABM comes in.
 With ABM, you’re not creating a few generic lead magnets and hoping that your target audience will bite — instead, you’re coming up with a content strategy or pitch that’s customized and personalized for each account.
-By taking this approach, you can ensure that your offer is highly relevant, and that you target your leads’ pain points in a laser-focused way.
-This makes it easier for you to stand out from the crowd, and capture your customer’s attention and interest.
+By taking this approach, you can ensure that your offer is highly relevant and that you target your leads’ pain points laser-focused.
+This makes it easier for you to stand out from the crowd and capture your customer’s attention and interest.

 4 Better customer retention